cybermaggedon/gnucash-uk-vat/README.md

 `gnucash-uk-vat` uses the due date to refer to obligation periods.

-You can narrow the list to a time window by specifying the start and end point as number of days in the past.
+You can narrow the list to a time window by specifying the start and end date.
 The default is to cover the previous year.

 ```
-[user@machine mtd]$ gnucash-uk-vat --show-obligations --start 1500 --end 1200
+[user@machine mtd]$ gnucash-uk-vat --show-obligations --start 2019-06-01 --end 2019-12-31
 ```

 You can also show just open obligations, ignoring obligations which are